What does an expert witness do?

 - You should never have treated the patient in the past, and should not treat them in the future.

-- You should not act as an expert witness in the same case in which you are, or might be called upon to be, a professional witness.
+- You should not act as an expert witness in the same case where you are, or might be called upon to be, a professional witness.

 Those who might request you to act as an expert witness include:

 - patients' representatives, such as solicitors

 - the police